How to Get Your Clients to Leave a Testimonial on Your HubSpot Partner Page

 Do send a personalized thank you message to each and every one of your clients who left a review.
 If you have the budget include a nice gift card or something to show your appreciation for the time they took to write it.

 It may sound like a lot of emails, but it is easy for your first emails to get lost in the bulk of emails your clients get.
-So, up to 3 emails aren’t going to annoy them too much.
+So up to 3 emails isn't going to annoy them too much.

 If you are wondering what you will be writing in all those emails or need more assistance in the actual process of collecting these reviews for your website or HubSpot Partner Page contact us for further one on one assistance.